Sun conjunct Mercury, Mercury trine Saturn in Capricorn…what does all of this mean?

 Among the major aspects, we find the following:

 Now, let’s explore each of them, so the next time you see these planetary aspects, you know exactly what to expect!

-A tension aspect is normally associated with negative connotations, but they are as necessary as the easier aspects; they motivate one to act and create opportunities for growth.
-Too many of the so-called ‘easy’ or soft aspects can create a personality that is lazy, complacent and sluggish.
+A tension aspect is usually associated with negative connotations, but they are as necessary as the more accessible aspects; they motivate one to act and create opportunities for growth.
+Too many of the so-called easy or soft aspects can create a personality that is lazy, complacent, and sluggish.

-The conjunction is probably the most popular aspect - it’s when two or more planets merge with each other.
-A conjunction is not necessarily a hard aspect or a harmonious one, it largely depends on the planets involved.
+The conjunction is probably the most popular aspect.
+It’s when two or more planets merge with each other.
+A conjunction is not necessarily a difficult aspect or a harmonious one.
+It largely depends on the planets involved.

 Oppositions can work like a mirror, where the lessons are learned through interactions with the external world.